 What are ocean-based solutions to the climate crisis?

-The oceans, the Great Lakes, our nations rivers and estuaries buffer the effects of climate change by sequestering carbon, protecting from storm surge, stabilizing weather patterns, and fostering biodiversity.
+The ocean, the Great Lakes, our nations rivers and estuaries buffer the effects of climate change by sequestering carbon, protecting from storm surge, stabilizing weather patterns, and fostering biodiversity.
 Climate change and ocean health are often thought about as separate silos, when the two are interconnected.
-Climate change is warming the oceans and changing their chemistry.
+Climate change is warming the ocean and changing their chemistry.
 Without ocean health, the entire planetary water cycle and oxygen cycle are in danger.
-The oceans sequester huge amounts of carbon dioxide helping to cool the planet, but that may not continue with “business as usual.”
+The ocean sequesters huge amounts of carbon dioxide helping to cool the planet, but that may not continue with “business as usual.”
 Climate change affects even those far from any coastline.
 We must solve the ocean climate challenge together, and we have a short window of time to take action.

 Ocean-based climate solutions refer to investments and innovations in:

 - Clean Ocean Energy: It’s time for federal investment into research and development of wind, wave and tidal energy.
 We must address the rising temperatures on the planet affecting the ocean and all life on earth and move towards sustainable energy.
 The Ocean Climate Action Coalition supports (and we believe influenced) the Biden executive action to allow 30GW of offshore wind leasing by 2030.